Best Selling Mirrorless Cameras (Updated Daily)

 The MFT system is about half the size of the full-frame sensor which is why when you mount a full-frame lens on a MFT camera the focal length effectively becomes double of what it actually is.

 The two major players in this segment Olympus and Panasonic use the same MFT lens mount.
 The advantage in that is that their lenses are inter-usable.
 The only problem being not all of Olympus’ cameras work with the concept of lens based image stabilization.
 Panasonic, on the other hand use image stabilization that is lens based.
 The thing that you have to keep in mind is that if you plan on using an Olympus camera with a stabilized Panasonic lens, you will have to switch off image stabilization either on the lens body or the camera body.

 Megapixels probably drive half the number of camera sales around the world.
 Probably even more.
 It is a general perception that more megapixels are better.
 I keep telling more megapixels is good for a while.
 So, an APS-C sensor with an 8-megapixel resolution when compared to an APS-C sensor with 16-megapixel resolution is a definite good development.
 The later will have a much better image quality.
 The images will have more details and an overall crispy quality.

 Related Post: What is a Megapixel

-My personal opinion is unless you need to print big, no point in going after a 50 megapixel or even a 40 megapixel camera.
-Choose anything around 20 megapixel and you would be fine.
+My personal opinion is unless you need to print big, no point in going after a 50 megapixel or even a 40-megapixel camera.
+Choose anything around 20 megapixels and you would be fine.